nixos-asia/website/.github/README.md

 ## How to edit

-Contents are stored in Markdown and can be edited using your favourite [text-editor](https://emanote.srid.ca/start/resources/editors).
+Contents are stored in Markdown and can be edited using your favourite [text editor](https://emanote.srid.ca/start/resources/editors) (this repo comes with VSCode settings and extensions).
 Anyone with a GitHub account can edit this website by clicking the edit icon at the bottom of any page and thereby creating a pull request.